 Begin making the filling by placing the brown sugar in a small sauce pan.
 Crush or remove clumps any clumps before pouring water over the sugar.
 Swirl the pan and heat over medium-high, moving the pan frequently to prevent scorching.
 Bring to a vigorous boil and heat until the sugar smells caramelized and starts to darken.
 Off heat, add 1/3 cup cream, whisking until smooth.
 Set aside to cool.

 While the sugar mixture cools, roll one of the chilled pastry disks to a thickness of about 1/8-inch on a floured surface.
 Using a 3 3/4-to 4-inch flower-shaped cookie cutter, stamp out as many flowers as possible.
-Gently transfer the dough to muffin tins, tucking each flower carefully into one of the cups.
+Gently transfer the dough to the wells of standard-size muffin tins, tucking each flower carefully into one of the cups.
 With a toothpick or sharp skewer, prick holes in the dough around the bottom edge of the cup, about 1/8 to 1/4 inch apart, adding a few holes in the center as well.
 Gather the scraps for re-rolling and hold them until you’ve rolled and stamped flowers from the second piece of dough.
 Combine remaining dough with the reserved scraps and re-roll.

 Transfer muffin tins to the refrigerator to chill as you continue preparing the filling.
 In the bowl of a standing electric mixer, combine sugar mixture with pumpkin puree, salt, cinnamon, ginger, cloves, molasses, eggs, and milk or cream.
 Beat to combine.
 Transfer mixture to a 4-cup measuring glass with a pour spout.